 Our plan is a specialized Medicare Advantage Plan (a Medicare "Special Needs Plan"), which means its benefits are designed for people with special health care needs.
-Our plan is designed to provide additional health benefits that specifically help people who have Chronic Heart Failure.
+Our plan is designed to provide additional health benefits that specifically help people who have Cardiovascular Disorders, Chronic Heart Failure, and/or Diabetes.

-Our plan includes providers who specialize in treating Chronic Heart Failure.
+Our plan includes providers who specialize in treating Cardiovascular Disorders, Chronic Heart Failure, and/or Diabetes.
 It also includes health programs designed to serve the specialized needs of people with these conditions.
-In addition, our plan covers prescription drugs to treat most medical conditions, including the drugs that are usually used to treat Chronic Heart Failure.
+In addition, our plan covers prescription drugs to treat most medical conditions, including the drugs that are usually used to treat Cardiovascular Disorders, Chronic Heart Failure, and/or Diabetes.
 As a member of the plan, you get benefits specially tailored to your condition and have all your care coordinated through our plan.